mdsol/kender/README.md

 [bundle exec] rake BUILD_NUMBER=$MY_BUILD_NUM BUILD_URL=http://example.com/url ci
 ```

-if you are using multiple remotes, you may specify one with the environment variable GITHUB_REMOTE
+If you are using multiple remotes, you may specify one with the environment
-for example:
+variable `GITHUB_REMOTE`:

 ```
 [bundle exec] rake GITHUB_REMOTE=personal ci